-The purpose of the Governance and Audit Committee is to:
+The purpose of this Committee is to:

-2. review assurance as to the adequacy of the risk management and governance framework and the associated control environment.
+(b) review assurance as to the adequacy of the risk management and governance framework and the associated control environment.

 Support officer: Andrew Tait.
 03000 416749